Qu-DOS/.github/profile/README.md

 ## QuDOS - Quantum Discovery Of Science group

 Our group develops quantum algorithms and theoretical models for a range of physical systems and applications.
 We are part of the Sheffield Quantum Centre, University of Sheffield, UK.
+Previously based at the University of Exeter, UK.